fabian-blum/StandardJSONClient/README.md

-# JSONClient
+# StandardJSONClient
-To access a WebAPI behindet a Token security system
+A .NET Standard 1.4 based Client to access a WebAPI behindet a Token security system.

 # How to use
+First you must initalize the following attributes via resource file.

 ```C#
 // Init JSONClient
 JsonClient.Client.ApiBaseUrl = Properties.Resources.ApiBaseUrl;